 C:\Users\Dong Ngo\ .
-I call it the root folder because everything belongs to my account, including other subfolders are within that location.
+I call it the root folder because everything that belongs to my account, including other subfolders, is within that location.

-However, if you use an email as your user account — or a Microsoft Account — then the root folder tends to consists of five first letters before the @ sign of the email.
+However, if you use an email as your user account — or a Microsoft Account — then the root folder often consists of five first letters before the @ sign of the email.
 So if you use the [email protected] as the username, then the profile folder will likely be

 In any case, inside the profile folder, you will see a set of subfolders that contents the user’s data.
 You’ll find more than a dozen of folders — and can guess what they are for from their names — but there are five important ones:

 - Desktop: This folder holds the content of your Desktop area, as mentioned above.

 - Documents: It holds your general documents, including Word, Excel, Powerpoint files, and so on.